 The option for the substrate is coconut fiber, soil, peat, and sand.

 Personally, I find the mix of sand or Coconut Fiber Substrate to be the best option for the Halloween Moon Crab setups.
 Ideally, it should be topped with a thick layer of moss or leaf litter.

 The substrate should be moistened to sand castle consistency at all times.

 Tip: You can test the consistency of the substrate with a pencil.
 Stick it all the way down and pull back up.
 If the tunnel does not collapse, your substrate is fine.

 Hiding spots should be installed in the tank for giving them the places to hide.
 For that ceramic flower pots, flat stones, and pieces of bark will do the job.
-Supply your Hermit crabs with rocks, decorations, plastic balls, plastic tunnels, crab huts, plastic plants, fish netting, and more.
+Supply your Halloween Moon crabs with rocks, decorations, plastic balls, plastic tunnels, crab huts, plastic plants, fish netting, and more.
 These crabs love climbing as well.

 How Deep should be the Substrate in Halloween Moon Crab Setup?